qrzn23/min/wip/magick/content.md

 — 418 —

-day ; a week, and so on.
+day; a week, and so on.
 Difficultes vanish before him as he advancesj the extension from a day to the course of his whole life will not prove so difficult as the perfecting of the five minutes.